 Mechanical Engineering at the University of Twente covers a broad field of academic endeavour.
 Our research activities focus on designing, manufacturing, implementing and adjusting products, materials, processes and tools (machines, equipment, installations).

-The section of Applied Mechanics is part of the department Mechanics of Solids, Surfaces & Systems and comprises three research groups:
+The section of Applied Mechanics is part of the department Mechanics of Solids, Surfaces & Systems and comprises four research groups:

 Nonlinear Solid Mechanics: conducts research into nonlinear material modelling, algorithm development and nonlinear analysis, and the optimization of structures and processes.

-Structural Dynamics & Acoustics: focuses mainly on two themes:1) Fluid-structure interaction and acoustics, and 2) Structural dynamics.
-The group’s mission is to carry out a systematic, long-term research programme on the themes of ‘structural dynamics’ and ‘fluid structure interaction and acoustics’.
+Structural Dynamics, Acoustics & Control: focuses mainly on three themes:1) Fluid-structure interaction and acoustics, 2) Structural dynamics, and 3) Control and mechatronics.
+The group’s mission is to carry out a systematic, long-term research programme on the themes of ‘nonlinear structural dynamics’, ‘fluid structure interaction and acoustics’, and ‘Control and Mechatronics’.

 Dynamics Based Maintenance: focuses on research into systems and structures that are subjected to dynamic loading throughout their operational lifetime, causing wear, degradation and loss of functionality.
 This research group also contributes to the specialisation Maintenance Engineering & Operations.